jury16/React/Ishop _1/readme.txt

 it's not a good file!
-i steel work with it!
+I am still working with it!